davidtwco/rfcs/text/0000-build-std.md

 crates.
 Some additional work is done to deduplicate crates across the graph and then this crate graph is used to drive work (usually `rustc` invocations) as usual.
-This approach allows for build-time parallelism and sharing of crates between the two separate resolves but does involve a lot of `build-std`-specific logic in and around the resolver - an important and complicated part of Cargo.
+This approach allows for build-time parallelism and sharing of crates between the two separate resolves but does involve `build-std`-specific logic in and around unit generation.

-When first implemented, the multiple resolver approach was considered a short-term solution and that it was "quite messy and causes a lot of complications".
-While alternative solutions have been proposed ([wg-cargo-std-aware#64]), they have their own complications, multiple resolves helps guarantee that the exact dependency versions of the pre-built standard library are used, which is a key constraint ([wg-cargo-std-aware#12]).
+Resolving the standard library separately from the user's crate helps guarantee that the exact dependency versions of the pre-built standard library are used, which is a key constraint ([wg-cargo-std-aware#12]).
 Locking the standard library could also help ([wg-cargo-std-aware#38]).
+A consequence of this is that each of the Cargo subcommands (e.g. `cargo metadata`) need to have special support for build-std implemented, but this might be desirable.

 The standard library crates are considered non-local packages and so are not compiled with incremental compilation or dep-info fingerprint tracking and any